You are here

 Does each FOA have different eligibility criteria?

-For NOT-OD-20-119 (SEBI) and NOT-OD-20-120 (individual research awards) - Existing grants that can be revised in response to this NOSI are limited to eligible non-fellowship, non-career, active research and resource grants and cooperative agreements (i.e. “F” and “K” awards are not eligible).
+For NOT-OD-20-119 (SEBI) and NOT-OD-20-120 (individual research awards) - Existing grants that can be revised in response to this NOSI are limited to eligible non-fellowship, non-career, active research and resource grants, cooperative agreements, and small business grants (SBIR and STTR) (i.e. “F” and “K” awards are not eligible).
 Currently funded grantees may apply for work that is related to their funded project, whether within the scope or outside of the scope of the current project.
 You may apply regardless of the time remaining on the current project, even if your parent award is in a no-cost extension.

 For NOT-OD-20-121 (large-scale networks, consortia, and centers) – There is a limited pool of eligible grants for supplementation described in detail in the text of the NOSI.
 This limited pool of applicants contains large-scale networks, consortia, centers and other current programs that have adequate capacity, infrastructure, and established community-engaged relationships to support large-scale testing.
 Again, you may apply even if your parent award is in no-cost extension.

 For RFA-OD-20-013 (U24, Coordination and Data Collection Center) – Unlike the NOSIs, this is for a new award rather than a revision to an existing award.
 Eligibility is described in the text of the FOA.
 Foreign entities and foreign components are not allowed to apply for or be part of this funding announcement.